 - The village of Kimmeridge and its accompanying bay is another of Purbeck’s key attractions, featuring some of the most important geology found anywhere on the Jurassic Coast.
 It’s also home to superb swimming and snorkelling opportunities, and the fabulous Etches Collection Museum.

 - Swanage is the Jurassic Coast’s most easterly town, and is jam-packed with attractions including a vintage steam railway, historic Pier, and the beautiful Durlston Country Park.
-It is also a short drive from the must-see dinosaur footprints at Keates Quarry.
+It is also a short drive from the must-see Spyway Dinosaur Footprints.

 - The distinctive chalk sea stacks of Old Harry Rocks mark the Jurassic Coast’s eastern terminus, and are a must-see when exploring Purbeck.
 The surrounding countryside is managed by the National Trust and makes for a superb day’s walking.
 Alternatively, you can take in Old Harry Rocks from the sea on a cruise from nearby Poole Harbour.